erSubhashThapa/100daysofcode/post-log.md

   - At the top click **GoDaddy Analytics** *or* add `/godaddyAnalytics` to your current URL address
   - Click "`No, I don't want to participate in the program.`" and **Confirm**.

-Keep in mind, GoDaddy is always changing there site.
+Keep in mind, GoDaddy is always changing their site.
 So you may have to navigate the site differently to find the opt-out.

 <h3 id="wpfc-settings"></h3>